Joseph Priestley and education: Charts of biography and history

 As a supplement to his lectures on history, Priestley also designed and published A Chart of Biography (1765) and a New Chart of History (1769) (which he dedicated to Benjamin Franklin).
 These charts and their accompanying Descriptions would allow students, Priestley said, to "trace out distinctly the dependence of events to distribute them into such periods and divisions as shall lay the whole claim of past transactions in a just and orderly manner."

 The Chart of Biography covers a vast timespan, from 1200 BC to 1800 AD, and includes two thousand names.
-Priestley organized his list into six categories: Statesman and Warriors; Divines and Metaphysicians; Mathematicians and Physicians (natural philosophers were placed here); Poets and Artists; Orators and Critics (prose fiction authors were placed here); and Historians and Antiquarians (lawyers were placed here).
+Priestley organised his list into six categories: Statesman and Warriors; Divines and Metaphysicians; Mathematicians and Physicians (natural philosophers were placed here); Poets and Artists; Orators and Critics (prose fiction authors were placed here); and Historians and Antiquarians (lawyers were placed here).
 Priestley's "principle of selection" was fame, not merit; therefore, as he mentions, the chart is a reflection of current opinion.
-He also wanted to ensure that his readers would recognize the entires on the chart.
+He also wanted to ensure that his readers would recognise the entries on the chart.
 Priestley had difficulty assigning his all of his people to individual categories; he attempted to list them in the category under which their most important work had been done.
 Machiavelli is therefore listed as a historian rather than a statesman and Cicero is listed as a statesman instead of an orator.
 The chart was also arranged in order of importance; "statesmen are placed on the lower margin, where they are easier to see, because they are the names most familiar to readers."

 The Chart of History lists events in 106 separate locations; it illustrates Priestley's belief that the entire world's history was significant, a relatively new development in the eighteenth century, which had begun with Voltaire and William Robertson.
 The world's history is divided up into the following geographical categories: Scandinavia, Poland, Russia, Great Britain, Spain, France, Italy, Turkey in Europe, Turkey in Asia, Germany, Persia, India, China, Africa and America.
 Priestley aimed to show the history of empires and the passing of power; the subtitle of the Description that accompanied the chart was "A View of the Principle Revolutions of Empire that have taken place in the World" and he wrote that:

 The capital use [of the Charts was as] a most excellent mechanical help to the knowledge of history, impressing the imagination indelibly with a just image of the rise, progress, extent, duration, and contemporary state of all the considerable empires that have ever existed in the world.